chingc/docs-nix/README.md

 Without pinning or locking your tools and dependencies to specific versions you'll eventually hit the point of development where a bug is affecting others but somehow it "works on my machine".
 It's often very unpleasant and very difficult to debug.

 We've already seen a few examples of version pinning by using the git commit hash of the Nixpkgs repository.
-These hashes can be found at [status.nixos.org](https://status.nixos.org).
+There are several places where you can find these hashes.

+Go to [status.nixos.org](https://status.nixos.org) for the latest commits to the official Nix channels.

+If you are looking for an older version of a program that isn't in the current channels, that could be a little tricky.

+For example, the package `nginx` currently points to v1.26.0 in the unstable channel and v1.24.0 in the 23.11 channel.
+However, if you need the commit hash that contains nginx v1.22.1, then the easiest place to find it is from an unofficial source called [Nix Package Versions](https://lazamar.co.uk/nix-versions/).

+The alternative is to look for it in [Hydra](https://hydra.nixos.org), the NixOS build system.
+This method can be slow, difficult, and unsuccessful.
+Check out this [forum thread](https://discourse.nixos.org/t/steps-to-find-a-commit-with-cached-version-of-package/5674) to get an overview on how to navigate Hydra.

+I'd like to hear from you if you have better suggestions on how to lookup commits for older packages.

-Let's recap the different ways to version pin.
+With that out of the way, let's recap how to version pin.

+tbd

 ## Search for Packages